ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # awk -v topic=cancer -f src/prob1_p2.awk data/mag_papers_sample.allcols.txt
 # sort the results
 ```
-The parallel implementation of this solution finishes in **25 seconds**.
+The HPC implementation of this solution finishes in **25 seconds**.

 Alongside is the citation **network graph** of the most cited paper in this [diagram](https://raw.githubusercontent.com/ketancmaheshwari/SMC18/15b0519d789b0e4b86f66b6bb6199fe24c1a4730/results/best_papers.svg) (too big to fit here).
 The result of a query for all-time list of most cited papers with a threshold of 20,000 is in `results/top_papers.txt`.